srijitmondal/srijitmondal/README.md

 - 🌱 I’m currently learning **Flutter**.

-- 👨‍💻 All of my projects are available at [Srijit's Profile Website](https://srijitmondal.netlify.app/)
+- 👨‍💻 All of my projects are available at <a href="https://srijitmondal.netlify.app/" target="_blank">Srijit's Profile Website</a>

 - 💬 Ask me about **java, HTML, JS etc**.